-- (5) The following types of incidents constitute critical incidents: - (a) the death of, or serious injury to, a member (including the suicide of a member); - (b) any incident involving serious threats from firearms, or in which a member is fired upon, or returns fire; - (c) any other situation in which there is a serious threat to the life or safety of a member; - (d) situations involving serious injury to, or the death of, a child; and - (e) any other situation that, in the opinion of the manager or supervisor, has the potential to produce, or has produced, a high level of immediate or delayed emotional reaction in one or more members. - (6) Managers and supervisors are responsible for furnishing the CISM Program with the names of all members under their control who attended or were involved in the incident together with an assessment of their level of involvement. - (7) Where the Clinical Consultant has determined that an incident warrants a group defuse or a group debrief for any or all members involved, it is mandatory for all members involved in the incident to attend. - (8) The CISM Program can be activated by contacting: - (a) Radio Dispatch Services and requesting CISM Program activation; - (b) a CISM Program member; or
+- (5) The following types of incidents constitute critical incidents: - (a) the death of, or serious injury to, a member (including the suicide of a member); - (b) any incident involving serious threats from firearms, or in which a member is fired upon, or returns fire; - (c) any other situation in which there is a serious threat to the life or safety of a member; - (d) situations involving serious injury to, or the death of, a child; and - (e) any other situation that, in the opinion of the manager or supervisor, has the potential to produce, or has produced, a high level of immediate or delayed emotional reaction in one or more members. - (6) The CISM Program can be activated by: - (a) completing the online notification on Conexus; - (b) emailing manager@cism.tas.gov.au; - (c) contacting Radio Dispatch Services and requesting CISM Program activation; - (d) contacting a CISM Program member; or. - (e) contacting the 24hr number EXEMPT if on-scene support or immediate action is required.

-- (c) support via the 24 hour number. - (9) In all instances, members attending a CISM service are to be considered 'non-operational for the duration of the session. - (10) Off-duty members who are required to attend a CISM service are to be paid in accordance with Police Award conditions or relevant agreements. - (11) CISM Program members should be released from duty to prepare and participate in CISM services and training sessions. - (12) Any CISM Program member utilised by the CISM Program outside of their working hours, is entitled to time-off-in-lieu of time worked on an hour for hour basis.
+- (7) Managers and supervisors must ensure CISM is provided with sufficient detail of all members under their control who attended, or were involved in the incident, including: - (a) ESCAD number - (b) Incident location, or nearest suburb/town; - (c) Incident summary; - (d) Member name, and mobile phone number; - (e) Assessment of member level of involvement; - (f) Member shift pattern; and - (g) Any other relevant information about the incident, and its impact or potential impact on involved members. - (8) Where the Clinical Consultant has determined that an incident warrants a group defuse or a group debrief for any or all members involved, it is mandatory for all members involved in the incident to attend. - (9) In all instances, members attending a CISM service are to be considered 'non-operational for the duration of the session. - (10) Off-duty members who are required to attend a CISM service are to be paid in accordance with Police Award conditions or relevant agreements. - (11) CISM Program members should be released from duty to prepare and participate in CISM services and training sessions. - (12) Any CISM Program member utilised by the CISM Program outside of their working hours, is entitled to time-off-in-lieu of time worked on an hour for hour basis.